BrandonSmith710/BrandonSmith710.github.io/_posts/2022-06-28-NetflixNlu.md

 ![image](https://user-images.githubusercontent.com/75755695/176345486-67c1f00d-a058-44ba-8ed8-5917e012d5dd.png)

-Drama has a higher correlation with IMDB score than any other genre.
-Also visible is the relation between age certification and number of seasons for TV.
+Drama has a higher correlation with IMDB score than any other TV genre.
+Also visible is the relation between age certification and number of seasons, this is another indicator of popularity(Or at least financial success).

 ![image](https://user-images.githubusercontent.com/75755695/176342770-543cbaa1-3864-497c-84e7-b290b8a643be.png)

-Family oriented shows average the most seasons, another sure indicator of (financial)success.
+Family oriented shows average the most seasons.

 ![image](https://user-images.githubusercontent.com/75755695/176345627-48e93c87-ea89-4315-80e4-8c13df9cce5c.png)